LeighCurran/AuroraPlusHA/README.md

     scan_interval:
       hours: 2
 ```
-Note: Name ans scan_interval are optional.
+Note: Name and scan_interval are optional.
 If scan_interval is not set a default value of 1 hours will be used.
 Most Aurora+ data is updated daily.